shubham2892/shubham2892.github.io/_posts/2017-07-28-welcome-to-jekyll.markdown

  - How it started?
  - With a phone call from a friend.
 I always kind of wanted to go for Master's but never took any concrete steps towards it.
 I was scared that I won't be ever able to crack GRE given my poor english.
-But that's the good thing about working in a startup, it led me to believe anything and everything is possible for literate like me given he put his mind to it.
+But that's the good thing about working in a startup, it led me to believe anything and everything is possible for literate mind like me given he put his mind to it.
 So I decided to give it a shot.
 That night I registered for GRE, without thinking ahead how I would prepare, balance things with my work.
 All I knew was I wanted to do it and it was important to me.

    Thus began the journey that would lead me to "Living the American Dream".
 I had 40 days to prepare.
 Some would argue that's too less.
 It is not.
 It was perfect.
 Next 40 days were tough, I had to constantly remind myself that this is important to me to keep the motivation going and study for hours after coming back from office at 10 o clock everyday.
 Somehow I did manage to get a decent score.
 All the while, I thought cracking the GRE would be the toughest step of the whole process, but it was not.
 On the contrary, it was the easiest.